brutusin/wava/README.md

 ## Overview

+`wava` scheduler is designed to run batch processes in a single Linux machine in an operator-friendly manner while imposing memory usage limits both across the overall job set (strict limits), and on a per-job basis (soft limits).

 Traditionally fixed-sized queues were used for enqueueing jobs, but when used over a heterogeneus (in terms of memory demands) set of jobs, they show two (opposite) weaknesses: inefficient resource utilization and system performance degradation.